paladp/cs203-S2019-assessment/assessment.md

 * Using docstrings to document a Python program
   * N = Did not use docstrings
   * I = Incorrectly attempted docstrings unidentifiable to compiler
-  * A communicates difficulties= Added docstrings, but it does not fully prescribe the functions/ methods effect as a command
+  * A = Added docstrings, but it does not fully describe the functions'/methods' effect as a command
   * G = Successfully added docstring with useful description, but is lacking some proper syntax
   * E = Successfully added docstring with useful description and proper